how to set crossover frequency for car audio system

 3. Set the Initial Crossover Point

-4. Adjust Volume and Listen for Distortion
+4. Adjust the Volume and Listen for Distortion

 5. Lower the Gain on the Subwoofer Amplifier